learn-co-curriculum/dsc-using-yelp-api-codealong/README.md

 mkdir .secret
 ```

-This will create a new folder in your home directory where you can store files for any of the api information you have.
+This will create a new folder in your home directory where you can store files for any of the API information you have.

 Can you find the file you just made in your terminal?
 NOTE: dot files won't show up with just `ls` you must use the show all command as well `ls -a`

-#### Move into the newly created `.secret/` folder and create a file using vscode or any text editor to store your yelp api login info.
+#### Move into the newly created `.secret/` folder and create a file using vscode or any text editor to store your yelp API login info.

 ```
 cd .secret/
 code yelp_api.json
 ```

-In this file, lets create a dictionary of values representing the client id and api key that looks something like this:
+In this file, let's create a dictionary of values representing the client id and API key that looks something like this:

 `{"api_key": "input api key here!"}`